What is income protection?

 How long your policy will payout is known as a ‘payment period’, and the duration depends on the type of policy you choose.
 Short-term income protection could pay you every month for up to 1, 2 or 5 years per claim or until you go back to work.
 While long-term income protection could pay out until you return to work or reach retirement.

-Long-term policies can offer you peace of mind that you’ll be financially supported even if you’re never able to work again.
-The downside, of course, is that they’re usually more expensive than short-term policies.
+Long-term policies can offer you peace of mind that you’ll be financially supported even if you’re never able to work again, but they can be more expensive than short-term policies.

 If you’re wondering whether to choose a short-term or long-term income protection plan, our team of insurance and protection advisors can help you weigh up your options.